moq-wg/moq-transport/draft-ietf-moq-transport.md

 message is unsupported or otherwise took too long to complete.
 See session migration {{session-migration}}.

-## Migration {#session-migration}}
+## Migration {#session-migration}

 MoqTransport requires a long-lived and stateful session.
-However, a service provider needs the ability to shutdown/restart a server without waiting for all sessions to drain naturally, as that can take days.
-It's possible to migrate QUIC connections between hosts by exporting *all* session state but it's difficult and error-prone.
+However, a service provider needs the ability to shutdown/restart a server without waiting for all sessions to drain naturally, as that can take days for long-form media.

-MoqTransport instead relies on the GOAWAY message ({{message-goaway}}).
-The server sends a GOAWAY message to signal the client should migrate any subscriptions to a new session.
+MoqTransport accomplishes this via the GOAWAY message ({{message-goaway}}).
+The server sends a GOAWAY message which signals the client to establish a new session and migrate any active subscriptions.
 The GOAWAY message MAY contain a URI for the new session, useful in some load balancing schemes, otherwise the current URI is reused.

-The client starts the session migration process upon receipt of the GOAWAY message.
-It's RECOMMENDED that this session migration is transparent to the application; see see the following section ({{session-migration-graceful}}).
+It's RECOMMENDED that session migration is performed transparently to the application.
+See the following section ({{session-migration-graceful}}) for a suggested algorithm.

-If the client does not support graceful migration, it SHOULD terminate session with the GOAWAY Failure error code ({{session-termination}}).
-This is both a signal to the application that it is reposible for any retry logic and a signal to the server that there was user impact.
+If an endpoint does not support graceful migration, it SHOULD terminate the session immediately with a GOAWAY Failure error code ({{session-termination}}).

-The server SHOULD terminate the session with a GOAWAY error code ({{session-termination}}) after a timeout, otherwise a misbehaving client could prevent a drain.
-The grace period SHOULD be at least a few seconds to give the client enough time to receive the GOAWAY, establish a new MoqTransport session, and migrate any active subscriptions.
+Additionally, the server SHOULD terminate the session with GOAWAY Failure after a sufficient timeout, otherwise a misbehaving client could prevent the drain.
+The GOAWAY Failure error SHOULD be exposed to the application so it has the option to perform retry logic.

-### Graceful Migration {#session-migration-graceful}
+### Graceful {#session-migration-graceful}
-The application should be unaware that the underlying QUIC has changed.
-This means that all active subscriptions are maintained and data continues to flow unimpeded.
-In order to accomplish this, it is RECOMMENDED that the client briefly maintain two simultaneous sessions.
+A graceful session migration involves migrating all subscriptions between sessions without impeding data flow.
+The application should be unaware that a session migration even occured.

-Upon receipt of GOAWAY, the client establishes a new MoqTransport session in the background to the provided URI.
-This may take a few round trips to resolve the address and perform any handshakes.
-Once established, the client migrates any active subscriptions depending on if the client is a publisher, a subscriber, or
+The client SHOULD establish the new MoqTransport session in the background since it may take a few round trips to resolve the address and perform any handshakes.
+Once the the new session is established, any active subscriptions and announcements are removed from the old session and issued on the new session.

-both:
+An endpoint MAY choose to abruptly transition between sessions.
+However it is RECOMMENDED that both sessions are simultaneously active for a brief window while subscriptions are individually migrated.
+The client and server migrate any active announcements and subscriptions depending on their role(s) as covered below.

+The client terminates the old session once there are no more active subscriptions or announcements.
+The client MAY choose to delay if OBJECTs are still being sent/received as queues are drained, but should be prepared to receive a GOAWAY Failure from the server if it waits too long.

+#### Publisher
-A **publisher** needs to move all active announcements to the new session.
-The client sends an ANNOUNCE to the new session for each active announcement.
-The migration is complete after the receipt of all cooresponding ANNOUNCE\_OK messages.
+A publisher needs to migrate all active announcements to the new session.
+For each active announcement:

-*DISCUSS:* This requires that service providers route all subscriptions to the newest ANNOUNCE message.
-If this is a requirement, then we need some text.
-Otherwise, we need to support a service potentially round-robining which would
-read:
+1. The publisher sends an ANNOUNCE on the new session.
+2. The publisher receives an ANNOUNCE\_OK on the new session.

-> Upon receipt of ANNOUNCE\_OK, the client sends an UNANNOUNCE to the old session.
-The migration is complete once every UNANNOUNCE has been acknowledged via UNANNOUNCE\_OK.
+3. The publisher sends an UNANNOUNCE on the old session.
+4. The publisher receives an ANNOUNCE\_ERROR on the old session, acknowledging the UNANNOUNCE.

+Once these steps are complete, new subscriptions will arrive on the new session instead of the old session.
+The publisher may receive new subscriptions in the meantime which should be served normally.

+#### Subscriber
-- A **subscriber** needs to move all active subscriptions to the new session.
+A subscriber needs to move all active subscriptions to the new session.
+For each active subscription:

-For each subscription, the client sends a UNSUBSCRIBE message to the old session and a SUBSCRIBE to the new session, starting at the maximum received group/object thus far.
-The client MUST discard any duplicate OBJECTs received while both session are active.
-The migration is complete after the receipt of all cooreponding SUBSCRIBE\_OK messages.
+1. The client sends a SUBSCRIBE message on the new session, starting one past the maximum received object sequence.

-*DISCUSS:* This is doubles the bandwidth usage for at least an RTT.
-Ideally, there would be a switch point in the future (ex. unsubscribe at group max+2) but this depends on predictable group/object intervals.
-I don't see how you could support tracks with infrequent tracks, like the catalog.
-An upside of the duplication is that it warms the new session's congestion controller.
+2. The client sends an UNSUBSCRIBE message on the old session.
+3. The client receives a SUBSCRIBE\_OK on the new session.

-The client cleanly terminates the session once the migration is complete.
+4. The client receives a SUBSCRIBE\_ERROR on the old session, acknowledging the UNSUBSCRIBE.

+The SUBSCRIBE and UNSUBSCRIBE are sent in parallel to avoid underutilizing the network, however this results in overutilizing the network for at least an RTT.
+The endpoint may receive duplicate OBJECT messages across both sessions which MUST be discarded.

 # Prioritization and Congestion Response {#priority-congestion}